universitytheater/utheater.github.io/_shows/2023/spring/dead-fun-society.md

   - name: Aneth Rodriguez
     role: Assistant Director
     bio:
+  - name: Spencer Ng
+    role: Assistant Production Manager
+    bio: "is a fourth-year who will hopefully soon be graduating with degrees in Theater & Performance Studies and Computer Science.
+His TAPS and UT credits include LIVE at UChicago (Research Executive), *Macbeth in Space* (Projections Designer), *The Intruder* (Projections Designer), *King Lear* (PM), *Love’s Labour’s Lost* (SM), and *My H8 Letter to the Gr8 American Theatre* (SM).
+Spencer previously served as the UT Committee Chair, and he is grateful to Yufei and Noah for letting him follow along with this process and making this his last UT credit, despite taking production meeting notes only a handful of times."
   - name: Barbara Wang
     role: Assistant Stage Manager
     bio: is a first-year Econ and Public Policy major, and *Dead Fun Society* is her first time being an Assistant Stage Manager.
 She wants to say thank you to the DFS cohort and especially to the Co-Stage Managers!